EichlerLab/pav/CONFIG.md

 REV occuring at least once inside the locus to call an inversion.
 Very complex patterns are sometimes seen inside, such as multiple FWDREV/REV transitions (common in MEI-dense loci).

-Once PAV sees the necessary state transitions, it moves back to the original contig coordinates (recall that NA states were removed for density computations), annotates the inner and outer breakpoints in both reference and contig space, and emits the inversion call.
+Once PAV sees the necessary state transitions, it moves back to the original query coordinates (recall that NA states were removed for density computations), annotates the inner and outer breakpoints in both reference and query space, and emits the inversion call.

-Because computing density values is very compute heavy, PAV implements an interpolation scheme to avoid computing densities for each location in the contig.
+Because computing density values is very compute heavy, PAV implements an interpolation scheme to avoid computing densities for each location in the query.
 By default, it computes every 20th k-mer density and interpolates the values between them.
 If the maximum state changes or if there is a significant change in the density within the interpolated region, the actual density is computed for each k-mer in the window.